AdobeDocs/experience-platform.en/help/segmentation/api/export-jobs.md

 ---
 keywords: Experience Platform;home;popular topics;segmentation;Segmentation;Segmentation Service;export jobs;api;
 solution: Experience Platform
-title: Export Jobs API Endpoint
+title: Segment Export Jobs API Endpoint
 topic-legacy: developer guide
 description: Export jobs are asynchronous processes that are used to persist audience segment members to datasets.
 You can use the /export/jobs endpoint in the Adobe Experience Platform Segmentation Service API, which allows you to programmatically retrieve, create, and cancel export jobs.
 exl-id: 5b504a4d-291a-4969-93df-c23ff5994553
 ---
-# Export jobs endpoint
+# Segment export jobs endpoint

 Export jobs are asynchronous processes that are used to persist audience segment members to datasets.
 You can use the `/export/jobs` endpoint in the Adobe Experience Platform Segmentation API, which allows you to programmatically retrieve, create, and cancel export jobs.